FrankChinedu/Epic_Mail/README.md

 - User can view sent messages
 - User can view a particular inbox message
 - User can delete a particular inbox message
+- User can have a contact list
+- User can get all their contacts
+- User can create a group
+- User can send messages to the group
+- User can

 ## Gh pages